Can You Tell Me How to Get to Sesame Street?: Other appearances

 As the show's theme song, it has been featured in many productions related to Sesame Street, in both vocal and instrumental form.
 An instrumental version with a bit of Christmas-sounding music was included at the beginning of Christmas Eve on Sesame Street.
 Instrumental versions of the song also appeared in the first and last street scenes in Follow That Bird.
 The song, usually in instrumental form, has also been included in many video releases.

 The theme is sampled in the score of The Great Muppet Caper during Oscar the Grouch's "very brief cameo".
 It also appears during the ending portions of "The Lovable Monsters of Sesame Street", and in Elmo Saves Christmas, it's incorporated into "Keep Christmas with You (All Through the Year)" and worked into the melancholy score for the future where Christmas takes place every day and all the shops on Sesame Street have closed.

 In most countries, several of the international Sesame Street co-productions use their own theme song, while others use the original American version in their own style with slightly different lyrics; one example being the Dutch co-production Sesamstraat.

 Also, the Danish co-production Sesamgade uses the same theme (with the same audio from 2002), but with an altered text by Mariella Harpelunde Jensen, so that it fits into a show that focuses on Elmo.

+On September 28, 1975, Cher performed the song live as the opening number on “The Cher Show” to worldwide television audiences.

 The theme song was performed at the Jim Henson's Musical World concert on April 14, 2012, and at A Swingin' Sesame Street Celebration: 50 Years & Counting on October 25–26, 2019.Sesame Street's 50th Anniversary Celebration opens with a montage of the various opening intros used throughout the years.
 Shortly after, a brief version of the song is sung by Joseph Gordon-Levitt and the cast.

 In The Muppet Show, some of the Sesame Street Muppets sing it in Marty Feldman's episode as part of the closing act.